Comment on a planning application

 - Online: a weekly list is published online every Monday.

 - Generally you will have 21 days from the date a neighbour notification has been sent out to submit your written comments.
 We advise that you get in touch to check the exact date that comments have to be submitted by.
-We usually allow an extra three days for receipt of written comments not submitted online or by email.

 - Press adverts have either a 14 or 21 day time period for responses.
 The advert will specify which time period applies.